 3. Crack your eggs in a separate bowl and whip them together.
-Try this step using a Handi-Stir.
 Then dump your whisked eggs into the pan so it lays flat.

-4. Chop up your ingredients with a Utility knife.
+4. Chop up your ingredients.
 You can put anything you want on your omelet–you aren’t limited to the ingredients included above.